evykassirer/notes/cs241/class_notes.md

 ####Last time:

-Note that if we have L  {a^2n | n>=0} we show it's regular by describing it with a regular expression - using only operations in regular expressions that we talked about - here it's (aa)*
+- Note that if we have L  {a^2n | n>=0} we show it's regular by describing it with a regular expression - using only operations in regular expressions that we talked about - here it's (aa)*

-####Scanning algorithm

-- Maximal Munch vs Simplified Maximal Munch
+- Scanning algorithm - Maximal Munch vs Simplified Maximal Munch
  - difference? - no backtracking

-###Segway to new topic

-Consider Σ  = {( , )} (αbet of brackets)
+Now consider Σ  = {( , )} (alphabet of brackets)

-- We have L = {w in Σ* | w is a string of balanced parentheses}
+- We have L = {w in Σ\* | w is a string of balanced parentheses}
 - Can we build a DFA for L?
-- Ech new state lets us recognize one more level or nesting, but no finite number of states recognizes all levels of nesting, and a DFA must have a finite number of states
+- Each new state lets us recognize one more level or nesting, but no finite number of states recognizes all levels of nesting, and a DFA must have a finite number of states

 tokens => [Parsing/syntactic analysis] => parse tree

 what is required?

-Given a formal syntax specication, the parser verfiies whether the incoming tokens have a valid syntax confirming to the specifications and outputs a parse tree to allow semantic analysis in the following step.
+- Given a formal syntax specication, the parser verfiies whether the incoming tokens have a valid syntax confirming to the specifications and outputs a parse tree to allow semantic analysis in the following step.

-This cannot be done with regular languages, so we move to the next class in the Chomsky Hierarchy
+- This cannot be done with regular languages, so we move to the next class in the Chomsky Hierarchy

 ###Context-Free Languages

 These are languages which can be described by a context-free grammar; a set of "rewrite rules".

 Following the balanced paranthesis example:
 - empty: S->epsilon
 - a word in the language surrounded by (): S->(S)
-- the concatenation of two words in the language: S-SS
+- the concatenation of two words in the language: S->SS

 The shorthand for this is S->epsilon|(S)|SS

 Example: show how this system generates (())():

-	S => SS => (S)S => ((S))S => (())S => (())(S) => (())()
+- S => SS => (S)S => ((S))S => (())S => (())(S) => (())()

-The notaton we have used:
+**The notaton we have used:**
+- => means "derives"
-- => means "derives": a->b means b can be dervied from a by one application of a grammar rule
+- a->β means β can be dervied from a by one application of a grammar rule

 we formally define a context-free language to consist of:
-- an αbet of terminal symbols
+- an alphabet of terminal symbols
 - a finite non-empty set N of of non-terminal symbols, such that N union Σ = null set
  - we often use V (vocabulary) to denote N U Σ
-- a finite set of P productions, where productions have the form a->b, A in N, b in V*
+- a finite set of P productions, where productions have the form A->β, A in N, β in V*
 - an element S in N as the start symbol

 In our parentheses example, we have that terminal symbols are {(,)}, non-terminal symbols are {S}, and S is our start symbol